Part 1, Chapter 1

 As you build out your web app, you should try to ensure that the response time of a particular view is lower than 500ms.
 Application Performance Monitoring tools like New Relic or Scout can be used to help surface potential issues and isolate longer process that could be moved to a background process managed by Celery.

-RQ (Redis Queue) is another open source, Python-based task queue that is often compared to Celery.
-While the core logic of RQ and Celery are very much the same in that they both use the producer/consumer model, they differ in that:
+RQ (Redis Queue) and Huey are other open source, Python-based task queues that are often compared to Celery.
+While the core logic of Celery, RQ, and Huey are very much the same in that they all use the producer/consumer model, they differ in that:

-- RQ is much simpler to use and easier to learn than Celery.
-However, it lacks some features and can only be used with Redis.
+- Both RQ and Huey are much simpler to use and easier to learn than Celery.
+However, both lack some features and can only be used with Redis.

-- Celery is quite a bit more complex and harder to implement and learn, but it is much more flexible and has many more features.
+- Celery is quite a bit more complex and harder to implement and learn, but it's much more flexible and has many more features.
 It supports Redis along with a number of other backends.

 For more, review this Stack Overflow answer.